decode-mayank/CSV_AI_BOT/README.md

 #### 2. Add SSH key to GitHub:
  - Click "Settings" in the repository menu
  - Click "New SSH key" or "Add SSH key".
+ - Paste your public key into the "Key" field.
  - Click "Add SSH key" to save.